 Key rotation is essential when dealing with sensitive data.
 The best way to prevent a key leakage is by changing the keys regularly.
-We continuously rotate
+Our rotation cycles are as follows:

-KMS keys: They rotate every year or before in case it is needed;
+KMS keys: every year or before in case it is needed.

 Rotations are done in these two different ways:

 Automatic rotation: Some secrets are stored in secret vaults.
 They are only accessible by administrators and are rotated daily.
 These secrets include JWT Tokens, IAM passphrases, and digital certificates.

 Manual rotation: Some secrets are stored versioned and encrypted in git repositories using AES256 symmetric keys.
 They are treated as code, meaning that to be rotated a manual approval needs to be obtained.
 These secrets include KMS keys and other application credentials.